You really suck.

 Local Coronavirus Support

 Issaquah Food & Clothing Bank is BooginHead's local food bank, and it's actually within walking distance from our store on Front Street.
 With the onset of coronavirus and the economic shutdown to slow its spread, Issaquah Food & Clothing Bank saw a drastic uptick in requests for services.
 They provide clothes, job resources, emergency relief, and household items to struggling families all over the Eastside (which is what we Washingtonians call the other side of Lake Washington, before you cross over the Cascades).
-This is not the first time BooginHead has supported Issaquah Food & Clothing Bank, and it won't be the last.
-Thank you for all you do!
+Thank you for all you do, Issaquah Food Bank.

 Organizers in any movement know that direct action and direct support is the most effective method of alleviating suffering in a community.
 Issaquah Community Services takes donations and gives them directly to families critically impacted by the economic fallout of coronavirus lockdown - missed mortgage payments, missed rent, utilities shutoffs, and more.
 100% of donations make it into the hands of people who have lost everything in our own community, and that's the kind of direct action that makes a difference.
 Thank you, Issaquah Community Services.